SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query8rollup.png)

-3. In the Psql console copy and paste the following to execute the updated function
+3. Then open a **New Query** console and paste the following to execute the updated function.

 ```
 SELECT rollup_http_request();